 Spit-up is a common experience for many infants, and understanding it can help ease your concerns as a parent.

-Fundamentally, spit-up occurs when your baby’s stomach contents flow back up through the esophagus.
-This often happens because their digestive system is still maturing, and their lower esophageal sphincter isn’t fully developed yet.
+At its core, spit-up occurs when your baby’s stomach contents flow back up through the esophagus.
+This often happens because their digestive system is still maturing, and their lower esophageal sphincter (the muscle that keeps food down) isn’t fully developed yet.

-Factors like overfeeding, swallowing air during feeding, or sudden movements can also contribute to this phenomenon.
+Factors like overfeeding, swallowing air during feeding, or sudden movements can also play a role.

-Recognizing that this is a natural part of infancy can empower you, allowing you to focus on nurturing your baby without unnecessary worry.
+Most spit-up is normal and not a cause for concern.
+Typically, it doesn’t point to a health issue.
+Recognizing that this is a natural part of infancy can free you up to focus on nurturing your baby without unnecessary worry.

 Common Myths About Spit-Up: Debunking Misconceptions